Big-Red-Sat/Big-Red-Sat-1/README.md

 Electrical connections to the perovskite solar cell samples were made using pogo-pins, with the temperature of each sample being collected with a high-precision temperature sensor affixed to their back face with EP30-2 epoxy.
 The enclosure was designed to be airtight to prevent degradation due to humidity and oxygen, so a pressure and humidity sensor were included to monitor changes in this performance.
 Since the final samples had a coverslip epoxied to protect the perovskite layer, the airtight property was considered a redundancy.

+Big Red Sat-1 was integrated into the Nanoracks CubeSat Deployer on 12 December 2023 and is slated to launch on 4 March 2024 on the SpaceX CRS-30 mission.

 ## Prototyping Designs

 - [Prototype curve tracers for high altitude balloons](https://github.com/wsarce/Big-Red-Sat-1/tree/main/Prototyping/SIV_pcb)